MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/5-exercise-distribute-multi-tenant-tables.md

     The `citus_lock_waits` output reveals that the `create_distribute_table_concurrently` process is blocked by the write operations within `create_orders`.
 This information confirms that running the distribution process concurrently allows write operations to continue and indicates why the distribution process takes longer to complete.

-11. You can now close the new Cloud Shell window, as you'll no longer need it.
+11. You can now close the new Cloud Shell window, because you'll no longer need it.
 Return to the original Cloud Shell pane at the bottom of the Azure portal window.

 12. To view details about your distributed tables, you can query the `citus_tables` metadata table.